celery-capillary/capillary/README.rst

 The very last task in the pipeline
 ----------------------------------

-Using a constant :class:`celery_capillary.ALL` it's possible to declare a task as the last one in the pipeline
+Using a constant :class:`capillary.ALL` it's possible to declare a task as the last one in the pipeline

 .. code-block:: python

-      >>> from celery_capillary import ALL, pipeline
+      >>> from capillary import ALL, pipeline
       >>> @pipeline(
       ...   after=ALL,
       ... )